pelithne/k8s/workshop.md

 Remember to commit the change when you are done.

-Watch the build automatically triggered in Azure DevOps and see how the Release pipeline starts when the build is done.
+Click **Pipelines** in the left hand navigation pane to watch the build automatically triggered in Azure DevOps and see how the Release stage starts when the build is done.

 <p align="left">
   <img width="75%" height="75%" hspace="0" src="./media/devops_build2.jpg">
 </p>

-.

-To see the change in the application we need the public endpoint of the application.
-Run the kubectl command to get the service endpoint:
+The public endpoint of the application should not change, but feel free to verify the IP address by using ````kubectl```` again:

 ```console
 >kubectl get services